x-kenshi/node/doc/api/domain.md

 const d = domain.create();

 function readSomeFile(filename, cb) {
+  fs.readFile(
+    filename,
+    'utf8',
-  fs.readFile(filename, 'utf8', d.intercept((data) => {
+    d.intercept((data) => {
       // Note, the first argument is never passed to the
       // callback since it is assumed to be the 'Error' argument
       // and thus intercepted by the domain.

       // If this throws, it will also be passed to the domain
       // so the error-handling logic can be moved to the 'error'
       // event on the domain instead of being repeated throughout
       // the program.
       return cb(null, JSON.parse(data));
-  }));
+    }),
+  );
 }

 d.on('error', (er) => {